sitespeedio/coach/README.md

 > ... but hey, I want to see the full JSON?

-Yes you can do that!
+Yes, you can do that!
 ```bash
 webcoach -u http://www.sitespeed.io -f json
 ```
-Will get you the full JSON, the same as if you integrate the coach into your tool.
+This will get you the full JSON, the same as if you integrate the coach into your tool.

 ### sitespeed.io 4.0

-The coach is a part of the coming [sitespeed.io 4.0](https://www.sitespeed.io).
+The coach is a part of the forthcoming [sitespeed.io 4.0](https://www.sitespeed.io).
 It will be released this summer, hallelujah!

 ### Bookmarklet

 We also produce a bookmarklet.
 The bookmarklet only uses advice that you can run inside the browser (it doesn't have HAR file to analyze even though maybe possible in the future with the Resource Timing API).

 The bookmarklet is really rough right now and logs the info to the browser console.
-Help us make a cool front end :)
+Help us make a cool front-end :)

 You can generate the bookmarklet by running